-If you need help to log in to the Members section for the first time, email the Admin Office with your name and TSNZ number, and the Subject "Log In help"
+If you need help to log in to the Members section, email the Admin Office with your name and TSNZ number, and the Subject "Log In help"

-Click on an Event or Results in the Calendar and the information will pop up.
+Click on an Event or Results in the Calendar and the information and Event Poster will pop up.

 You can be as competitive as you like; or just come along for the sociality.
 There is no obligation to enter competitions but if you do, then competitions are graded so you are competing against shooters of the same ability as yourself.